QGIS: Fieldwork Data Collection

 Your .qgz file should always be in the highest level folder, so it’s only looking down into folders for data, not back out.

-This might seem necessary now, but things quickly get out of control and hard to find if you don’t have a good folder structure.
+This might seem unnecessary now, but things quickly get out of control and hard to find if you don’t have a good folder structure.

 QField plugs directly in to QGIS, and allows you to link a QGIS project with your mobile phone for data collection.